Oreyato/WebTools/text-mmorpg/README.md

 mongod -dbpath path_to_scoop_folder\apps\mongodb\6.1.0\data\
 ```

-To start the server, run this command in VSCode terminal:
+To run the server, execute this command in VSCode terminal:
 ```
 npm run dev
 ```